Premium Lens Implant Options

 Presbyopia correcting IOLs are not covered by any insurance companies or Medicare, but many patients opting for these IOLs during cataract surgery or Refractive Lens Exchange (RLE) feel the cost of achieving a full range of vision with less dependence on glasses or contacts is well worth the expense.

-The Accommodative IOL is proven technology to provide patients an option for improving vision after cataracts surgery for correction of presbyopia (the natural aging process that leads to the need for reading glasses or bifocals.)
-This is a surgical procedure where the lens is permanently implanted that functions in a similar manner to the natural eye.
+The VIVITY EDOF Lens is the latest proven technology to provide patients an option for improving vision after cataracts surgery for correction of presbyopia (the natural aging process that leads to the need for reading glasses or bifocals.)
+This is a surgical procedure where the lens is permanently implanted that functions in a similar manner to the natural eye by extending the depth of focus of light for distance, intermediate, and near objects (driving, computer, reading).
 With it your eyes can focus on near or far objects in a comfortable, seamless way.
-This is an outpatient surgical procedure with a resulting lifetime of improved vision.
+This is an outpatient surgical procedure resulting in improved vision for all ranges of focus.

 WHO IS IT FOR?